dhruvi1930/DSA-and-Algorithms/README.md

      Execution time of algorithms grows quadratically with size of n.

+#### O(log n)

+     Execution time of algorithms grows logarithmically with size of n.

+     As the input size increases, the time it takes for algorithms to run increases slowly.

 #### Space Complexity:

 How much memory it will need as the amount of data grows.

+### Array DS

+An ordered collection of elements that can accessed using numeric index.